chat-app-architecture/architecture_proposal/README.md

 Recommendation for any application that you build in Ruby:

-- `Brakeman` to check for vulnerable versions of gems in Gemfile.lock.
+- `brakeman` to check for vulnerable versions of gems in Gemfile.lock.
-- `Bundler-audit` for a static analysis tool which checks Ruby on Rails applications for security vulnerabilities.
+- `bundler-audit` for a static analysis tool which checks Ruby on Rails applications for security vulnerabilities.
-- `Rubocop`: a static code analyzer and formatter, based on the community Ruby style guide.
+- `rubocop`: a static code analyzer and formatter, based on the community Ruby style guide.

 ### Tests and Delivery Automation